Program guide

 Who qualifies?

-Missouri first-time homebuyers, Borrowers using a certified MHDC lender, Buyers meeting current MHDC income and purchase-price limits, Borrowers using the MCC as a standalone credit or pairing it with Next Step
+Missouri first-time homebuyers, Borrowers using an MHDC certified lender, Buyers meeting current MHDC income and purchase-price limits, Borrowers using the MCC as a standalone credit or pairing it with Next Step

 What support do you get?